FACTBOX-What will be in Obama's final budget proposal?

 DEFENSE SPENDING

-Obama will propose a budget of around $580 billion, in line with the cap set under a spending bill agreed with Congress.
+Obama will propose a budget of around $580 billion, in line with the cap set under a spending bill agreed with Congress last year.
 That is about $15 billion less than the Pentagon had initially planned, which will result in cuts to some big weapons programs.

 The Pentagon will preview its budget request on Feb.
-2 (Reporting by Roberta Rampton; Additional reporting by Valerie Volcovici and Andrea Shalal; Editing by Lisa Shumaker)
+2 (Reporting by Roberta Rampton; additional reporting by Valerie Volcovici and Andrea Shalal; Editing by Meredith Mazzilli)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan